1

 for (const [key, value] of entries) {

-// On regexp references, keep value as it to avoid loosing pattern and flags
+// On regexp references, keep value as it to avoid losing pattern and flags

 if (value instanceof RegExp) {